• Skip to primary navigation

 Sift the cocoa and flour into the chocolate mixture to avoid lumps and stir in well.

 Chop the remaining mini eggs and scatter them over the top once the brownie has completely cooled.
+This ensures you still get that all important crunch.

 The Easiest Way to Line and Grease a Brownie Pan?